Loading Events

 Tournament Overview: Building on a Legacy of Success

 The Mubadala Abu Dhabi Open has seen remarkable growth since becoming a permanent fixture on the WTA calendar.
-The previous edition in 2025 welcomed an elite field, featuring eight of the world’s top 20 players, and drew thousands of fans across its eight action-packed days.
+The previous edition in 2025 welcomed an elite field and drew thousands of fans across its eight action-packed days.
 The 2026 tournament will continue this trend, featuring a main draw of 28 singles players and 16 top doubles teams, all competing on the outdoor hard courts of the International Tennis Centre.

 The event is a unique convergence of world-class sport and entertainment, hosted in partnership with Mubadala and Abu Dhabi Sports Council.
 This continued commitment to excellence ensures that the tournament remains a premier event, taking fans on an unforgettable journey from the opening qualifying rounds to the thrilling final showdown on 7 February.